Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-As figure \ref{fig:inviscid_critical} shows for $r < r_c$, the radial velocity components of the inviscid critical-layer eigenmodes oscillate in $r$, and the number of oscillations decrease with an increasing value of $r_c$ (or equivalently, with decreasing $|\sigma|$).
-As a result, there is no longer one full oscillation when $r >r_{cc}$, for some value $r_{cc}$.
-From the present computation, $r_{cc}$ for the Lamb-Oseen vortex in $(m,\kappa) = (1,1.0)$ is found to be $2.2$ from our numerical investigation, which is equivalent to $\sigma = -0.21 i$.
-We believe that our numerically-found value of $r_{cc}$ approximately coincides with the theoretical threshold of $r = 2.124$ where the analytic solutions obtained by the Frobenius method change the form with regards to the roots of the indicial equation \citep[see][pp. 20 \& 50]{Gallay2020}.
-For $r > r_c$, the radial velocity components of the critical-layer eigenmodes are not oscillatory; the amplitude of $r \tilde{u}_r$ achieves its local maximum or minimum value close to $r=r_c$ and then monotonically decreases.
+For $r < r_c$, the radial velocity components of the inviscid critical-layer eigenmodes oscillate in $r$, and the number of oscillations decreases as the value of $r_c$ increases (or equivalently, as $|\sigma|$ decreases).
+Consequently, when $r_c > r_{cc}$ for some value $r_{cc}$, there is no longer one full oscillation.
+In our numerical investigation, we found that for the Lamb-Oseen vortex with $(m,\kappa) = (1,1.0)$, $r_{cc}$ equals $2.2$, which corresponds to $\sigma = -0.21\mathrm{i}$.
+We believe that our numerically found value of $r_{cc}$ approximately coincides with the theoretical threshold of $r=2.124$, at which the analytic solutions obtained by the Frobenius method change form regarding the roots of the indicial equation \citep[see][p.
+20 and p.
+50]{Gallay2020}.
+For $r > r_c$, the radial velocity components of the critical-layer eigenmodes are not oscillatory, and the amplitudes of $r\tilde{u}_r$ achieve the local maximum or minimum values close to $r=r_c$, before decreasing monotonically as rapidly as those of the discrete eigenmodes, as shown in figure~\ref{fig:inviscid_discrete}.